Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/item-conversions.md

 // Create a conversion for the blastfurnace, the custom item is the new outcome var blastConfig = new SmelterConversionConfig();
-blastConfig.Station = "blastfurnace"; // let's specify something other than default here blastConfig.FromItem = "Iron";
+blastConfig.Station = Smelters.BlastFurnace; // let's specify something other than default here
+blastConfig.FromItem = "Iron";
 blastConfig.ToItem = "Steel"; // this is our custom prefabs name we have loaded just above